 – Hail Satan!

 Judging from the rallying cry behind me, it’s time for WATAIN to start.
 They perform their best set of the tour in front of a seemingly possessed audience and the large stage allows the ambitious ornamentation to come into its full right.
 Performance-wise it’s evident that they now have almost 200 gigs behind them at this point.

 – It’s time to show them how it’s done, announces Apocalyptic Desolator in the backstage.

 – WATAIN were actually pretty good today, observes Tyrant.

 Startled, I give him an inquisitive look.

 – Stop, scratch that – I meant to say that the supporting act had an acceptable performance.

 After the usual pre-gig turmoil, NIFELHEIM take their positions on stage.
-On the way out from the backstage I observe a member of the opening act offer Erik his hand and pardoning the misunderstanding.
 Once more, the audience goes absolutely wild – a fire that spreads to the band.
 After the final encore song the crowd keeps chanting for more – to the extent that NIFELHEIM go back up and play an additional three songs, two of which had not been rehearsed.
 Towards the end of the 90 minute set Hellbutcher gives the audience his middle finger and leaves the stage with a final message:

 – Finland’s cause is not ours!